The New Long Barrow at Soulton

 Why revive the ancient custom of barrow building?

 Because the momuments are beautiful and useful and because they help people deal with a difficult but universal human experience.
-These ideas are developed in the video below:
+These ideas are developed in the audio below:

 What exactly were/are barrows?

 They are intrinsically mysterious and that is part of thier magic.

 We encourage you to go exploring and find one near you, and to begin doing some of your own research.

 Before you get started on that journey, you can get a useful insight into them from the article below: